IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

 - **Users (`/users`):** An admin-only page for creating, viewing, and managing users within the tenant.
 It interacts with the `/admin/users` API endpoints.
 - **Profile (`/profile`):** A page where users can view and edit their own profile information.
 It interacts with the `/users/me` API endpoints.
 - **Module Catalog (`/modules`):** Displays the list of available scanning modules that can be scheduled.
+- **Agent Management (`/agent-management`):** Admin-only page to enroll agents, view enrollment tokens, and configure module overrides per agent.
+The React view now memoizes auth headers and only refreshes once per selection so it no longer hammers `/api/admin/agents`/`/api/modules`—this removed the rate-limit floods that previously caused UI lockups.
 - **Settings (`/admin-settings`, `/alert-settings`):** Admin-only pages for configuring various aspects of the application.

-### 4.5 Frontend Styling (Facebook Theme)
+### 4.5 Frontend Styling (Tenantra Theme)
-The frontend implements a custom, Facebook-inspired theme to ensure a cohesive and modern user experience.
-The theme is defined through a set of design tokens and layout patterns documented in `docs/facebook-theme.md`.
+The frontend implements a custom Tenantra UI theme to ensure a cohesive and modern user experience.
+The theme is defined through a set of design tokens and layout patterns documented in `docs/ui-theme.md`.
 - **Color System:** A specific color palette is defined with CSS custom properties (e.g., `--tena-primary: #1877F2`).
-These are aliased in Tailwind CSS for easy use (e.g., `bg-facebook-blue`).
+These are aliased in Tailwind CSS for easy use through semantic color tokens.
 - **Typography:** A standard font stack is used, with specific weights and sizes for headers, body copy, and muted text.
 - **Layout & Spacing:** The layout is based on an 8px rhythm, with a spacing scale exposed as CSS custom properties (e.g., `--space-4` for 16px).
 - **Core Components:**
-    - **Header:** A Facebook-style top bar with a brand-blue background.
+    - **Header:** A primary top bar with a brand-blue background.
     - **Sidebar:** A dark slate sidebar with active items highlighted in blue.
     - **Cards:** Elevated surfaces with soft drop shadows.
     - **Buttons:** A set of buttons (primary, ghost, outline) styled to match the theme.